ealain/articles/blog-posts/guardian-hands-on/guardian-hands-on.md

 ### How does Guardian work?

 Under the hood, Guardian uses the AWS SDK to check your provisioned resources against a set of rules.
-As a reult, Guardian is **compatible with all frameworks** (Serverless, CDK, Terraform, CloudFormation, ...).
+As a result, Guardian is **compatible with all frameworks** (Serverless, CDK, Terraform, CloudFormation, ...).

 # Guardian is designed for you